pypa/pipx/docs/installation.md

 if you intend to use this feature.

 Note that the `--global` argument is not supported on Windows.

+#### `--prepend` argument

+The `--prepend` argument can be passed to the `pipx ensurepath` command to prepend the `pipx` bin directory to the user's PATH environment variable instead of appending to it.
+This can be useful if you want to prioritise `pipx`-installed binaries over system-installed binaries of the same name.

 ## Upgrade pipx